Delta Air Lines Flight 1086: Accident

 The aircraft was approaching runway 13 to land on what appeared to be a normal final approach.
-The aircraft was aligned with the runway centerline, and the autopilot remained engaged until the aircraft was about 230 ft above ground level, and airspeed during the final approach was about 140 kn, and 133 kn at touchdown.
+The aircraft was aligned with the runway centerline, the autopilot remained engaged until the aircraft was about 230 ft above ground level, and airspeed during the final approach was about 140 kn, and 133 kn at touchdown.
 The aircraft touched down at 11:02 am with the main landing gear close to the runway centerline.
 The MD-88 veered off the left side of the runway shortly after touchdown, about 3000 ft from the approach end of the runway, on a heading approximately 10 degrees left of the runway heading.
 The MD-88 skidded left across the snowy airfield until about 4100 ft from the approach end of the runway, when the aircraft ran up the berm and the left wing struck the airport perimeter fence.
 It then was forced back onto a heading parallel with runway 13, and continued sliding in this direction for another 900 ft along the perimeter fence, before coming to rest about 5000 ft from the approach end of runway 13, with the nose of the aircraft hanging over the berm.
 The left wing of the aircraft destroyed approximately 940 ft of airport perimeter fence.

 The aircraft sustained significant structural damage.
 There was major damage to the left wing's leading edge, leading edge slats, trailing edge flaps, and spoilers.
 The left wing fuel tank was breached near the outboard end of the outboard flaps.
-The front radome and weather radar were heavily damaged, and damage to the underside of the fuselage extended from the front of the aircraft all the way back to the left front passenger door.
+The front radome and weather radar were heavily damaged, and damage to the underside of the fuselage extended from the front of the aircraft back to the left front passenger door.
 The nose landing gear well and the main electronics bay also were damaged.
 Delta subsequently declared the aircraft a hull loss, making the accident the 37th hull loss of a McDonnell Douglas MD-80.

 The crew of the plane managed a complete evacuation only after more than 17 minutes, while the aircraft was leaking fuel.
-Twenty-three or twenty-four passengers received minor injuries, but all injured passengers had been sent home from the hospital by March 9, 2015.
+Twenty-nine passengers suffered minor injuries, all of whom were sent to the hospital.
+Two days later, all injured passengers had been discharged.

 The airport was closed immediately after the accident at approximately 11:00 am.
-Runways were reopened beginning at 2:30 pm.
-Runway 13 was closed until 10:30 am the next morning as emergency services cleared the accident site and the aircraft was removed into a hangar.
+The other runway was reopened beginning at 2:30 pm.
+Runway 13/31 was closed until 10:30 am the next morning as emergency services cleared the accident site and the aircraft was removed into a hangar.

 Among the passengers on the flight was former football player Larry Donnell.